 Let's get started!

-This is something which tends to get overlooked, but will guide all your future decision making, so it’s vital to get clear on exactly who you’re trying to appeal with your new website.
+This is something which tends to get overlooked but will guide all your future decision making, so it’s vital to get clear on exactly who you’re trying to appeal to with your new website.

 Often times people who are running a solo businesses or personal blog just take their style and voice, and use that to guide their decision making.